njersch/mission-control/README.md

 There are a few easy ways to snooze an item:

 - Type a positive integer into the `Wait until` column to snooze an item for a number of days.
 - Type a three-letter day, for example "Mon", into the `Wait until` column to snooze an item until the next instance of the given weekday.
+To schedule an item a few weeks ahead, append "+" and the desired number of weeks, for example "Mon+3".
 - Enter a date, for example "Aug 9", into the `Wait until` column.

 #### "Later" view